dxc-technology/Sequences-as-Code/README.md

 # SaC (Sequences as Code) - README.md

-Repository for SaC (Sequences as Code)
+Repository for SaC (Sequences as Code).

 ## Purpose